dheimgartner/myThesis/NOTES.md

 ## PROCEED HERE

-Maybe use Sinput Soutput from codeformatting branch...
+Maybe use Sinput Soutput from codeformatting branch... => But it still doesn't look too good => I think stick to the default!

 ## Checklist port